Rui-Santos/meme-cats/README.md

 7. cp pre-commit.sh .git/hooks/pre-commit & chmod 755 .git/hooks/pre-commit

-8. sudo npm install jshint -g
+8. sudo npm install -g jshint

+9. sudo npm install -g grunt-cli

+10. (windows only) from windows run grunt jshint before committing and fix any errors, all other OS will do this automatically via a pre-commit hook.

 ##Start the app